jaredrkozar/jaredrkozar/README.md

 - 👀 I’m interested in computer science and web design.
 - 🌱 I’m currently learning more about, and diving deeper into, React and Swift.
 - ❤️ I love experimenting with new iOS APIs and how they can be used in interesting and fun ways.
 I also like working on websites.
-- Feel free to reach out to me via email jared.rkozar@gmail.com or by [connecting with me on LinkedIn](https://www.linkedin.com/in/jaredkozar/)
+- Feel free to reach out to me via email at jared.rkozar@gmail.com or by [connecting with me on LinkedIn](https://www.linkedin.com/in/jaredkozar/)